We'll Run Until She's Out Of Breath

 "I'll be leaving soon."
 I answer too quickly, although really, I don't want to.
 I don't want to go anywhere; most of all I really just want to forgive him.

 "I'm staying for awhile- but it's been a long day with the flight and the party… I'm probably just a little jet lagged but I- I should get going."

 "Okay," he pauses, peeling his gaze away from mine, "How about you, Babe?"

-"I could use something to… wet my lips."
+"I could use something to wet my lips."

 "Gotcha" Tidus winks, knowingly squeezing her shoulder and then glancing back at me.
 "Hopefully I'll see you around, Yuna."

 Tidus heads upstairs to the mini-bar.
 His Levi's are sized perfectly, and his dark navy shirt, with a few buttons left open, advertises both the Zanarkand symbol on a white-gold chain he inherited from his grandfather, and his muscular chest beneath a black undershirt.
 His sleeves are rolled, exposing the tan skin of his forearms.
-Dona stares, knowing exactly how lucky she is.

 Rikku placed me in the west wing of her husband's home.
-Gippal had bought the estate with an inheritance left behind by his great uncle.
-The room is of average size, painted burnt rose with matching dark mahogany furniture.
+Gippal had bought the estate with an inheritance left by his great uncle.
+The room is of average size, painted burnt rose with dark mahogany furniture.
 The bed is queen sized, and the sheets white and gold.
 A picture window sits along the sidewall, where long, sheen drapes blur the outside scenery.
-I strain my eyes watching beyond them at snowflakes beaming in the dark.
+I strain my eyes watching beyond them at snowflakes iridescent in the dark.

 The door to my room opens a crack, and I hear a voice, thick and disgruntled, call my name, "You in there?"